- Course Requirements

 The petition for return to enrolled status should be filed one full term before the intended date of re-enrollment.
 If the student went on leave with conditions for re-enrollment, these must be fulfilled before re-enrollment may occur.
 If a student is on leave for two years, the Doctoral Admissions Committee, as well as the student’s advisor, the doctoral studies chair, and the dean will review her/his re-enrollment petition.
 Depending upon the amount of time elapsed, the student’s stage of study in the program, and the student’s academic activity during the leave, readmission may be contingent.

-Clinical Research Project
+Evidence-based Translational Research Project